tendai22/dpans94_ja/app.md

 ##### A.12.6.1.1552 FLITERAL

-Typical use: : X ... [ ... ( r ) ] FLITERAL ... ;
+Typical use: : `X ... [ ... ( r ) ] FLITERAL ... ;`

 ##### A.12.6.1.1630 FVARIABLE

-Typical use: FVARIABLE name
+Typical use: `FVARIABLE name`

 ##### A.12.6.1.2143 REPRESENT

 This word provides a primitive for floating-point display.
 Some floating-point formats, including those  specified by IEEE-754, allow representations of numbers outside of an implementation-defined range.
 These include plus and minus infinities, denormalized numbers, and others.
-In these cases we expect that  REPRESENT will usually be implemented to return appropriate character strings, such as “+infinity” or  “nan”, possibly truncated.
+In these cases we expect that  REPRESENT will usually be implemented to return appropriate character strings, such as "+infinity" or  "nan", possibly truncated.

 ##### A.12.6.2.1489 FATAN2

-FSINCOS and FATAN2 are a complementary pair of operators which convert angles to 2-vectors and vice-versa.
+`FSINCOS` and `FATAN2` are a complementary pair of operators which convert angles to 2-vectors and vice-versa.
 They are essential to most geometric and physical applications since they correctly and  unambiguously handle this conversion in all cases except null vectors, even when the tangent of the angle  would be infinite.

 FSINCOS returns a Cartesian unit vector in the direction of the given angle, measured counter-clockwise  from the positive X-axis.
 The order of results on the stack, namely y underneath x, permits the 2-vector  data type to be additionally viewed and used as a ratio approximating the tangent of the angle.
-Thus the  phrase FSINCOS F/ is functionally equivalent to FTAN, but is useful over only a limited and  discontinuous range of angles, whereas FSINCOS and FATAN2 are useful for all angles.
+Thus the  phrase `FSINCOS` `F/` is functionally equivalent to `FTAN`, but is useful over only a limited and  discontinuous range of angles, whereas `FSINCOS` and `FATAN2` are useful for all angles.
 This ordering has  been found convenient for nearly two decades, and has the added benefit of being easy to remember.
 A  corollary to this observation is that vectors in general should appear on the stack in this order.

-The argument order for FATAN2 is the same, converting a vector in the conventional representation to a  scalar angle.
-Thus, for all angles, FSINCOS FATAN2 is an identity within the accuracy of the arithmetic  and the argument range of FSINCOS.
-Note that while FSINCOS always returns a valid unit vector,  FATAN2 will accept any non-null vector.
-An ambiguous condition exists if the vector argument to FATAN2 has zero magnitude.
+The argument order for `FATAN2` is the same, converting a vector in the conventional representation to a  scalar angle.
+Thus, for all angles, `FSINCOS` `FATAN2` is an identity within the accuracy of the arithmetic  and the argument range of `FSINCOS`.
+Note that while `FSINCOS` always returns a valid unit vector,  `FATAN2` will accept any non-null vector.
+An ambiguous condition exists if the vector argument to `FATAN2` has zero magnitude.

 ##### A.12.6.2.1516 FEXPM1

 This function allows accurate computation when its arguments are close to zero, and provides a useful base  for the standard exponential functions.
-Hyperbolic functions such as cosh(x) can be efficiently and  accurately implemented by using FEXPM1; accuracy is lost in this function for small values of x if the word  FEXP is used.
+Hyperbolic functions such as cosh(x) can be efficiently and  accurately implemented by using `FEXPM1`; accuracy is lost in this function for small values of x if the word  `FEXP` is used.

 An important application of this word is in finance; say a loan is repaid at 15% per year; what is the daily  rate?
 On a computer with single precision (six decimal digit) accuracy:

-1. Using FLN and FEXP:
+1. Using `FLN` and `FEXP`:

     FLN of 1.15 = 0.139762,
     divide by 365 = 3.82910E-4,